shainagtherapy/simon-says/README.md

 Simon Says, Bop-it!

-Pressing Start initializes the first round- watch the selected color button, then respond by clicking the same color, which will initialize the second round.
+Pressing Start initializes the first round- watch the selected color button, then respond by clicking the same color, which will initialize the next round with a second color, the next will have a third, etc.

-Each round will play the repeated sequence + new color, to which you must respond with the same sequence.
-If you repeat the sequence wrong, you lose and must START OVER.
+Each round will play the sequence + new color, to which you must respond with the same sequence.
+If you repeat the sequence wrong, you lose and must **START OVER**.

 Complete 20 rounds to win and become a champion!